XCSoar/XCSoar/doc/devsetup.rst

 work as contributions to the community by pushing to ``github`` using the *Windows*-installed version of ``git``.
-(This is only necessary if you work on source files from within your windows environment, and not solely from within the VM:
+(This is only necessary if you work on source files from within your Windows environment, and not solely from within the VM:
 Inside the
 VM or container there will be another installation of ``git``,